Gran Hermano (Argentine TV series) season 10

 On eviction night, the audience votes to evict one of the nominees.

-The season premiered on 17 October 2022, and is expected to run for 161 days, with the season ending on 27 March 2023.
+The season premiered on 17 October 2022, and ran for 162 days, with the season ending on 27 March 2023.

+Marcos Ginocchio was crowned the winner of the season, with Juan Ignacio Castañares finishing as runner-up and Julieta Poggio in third place.

+On 26 March 2023, Gran Hermano was renewed by Telefe for an eleventh season to premiere in late 2023.

 Format

 The show follows a group of contestants, known as HouseGuests, who live inside a custom-built house outfitted with cameras and microphones recording their every move 24 hours a day.
 The HouseGuests are sequestered with no contact with the outside world.
 During their stay, the HouseGuests share their thoughts on their day-to-day lives inside the house in a private room known as the Diary Room.
-Each week, the HouseGuests compete in competitions in order to win power and safety inside the house.
+Each week, the HouseGuests compete in competitions to win power and safety inside the house.
 At the start of each week, the HouseGuests compete in a Head of Household (abbreviated as "HOH") competition.
 The winner of the HoH competition is immune from eviction and selects another HouseGuest to be saved for eviction.
 On eviction night, the audience vote to evict one of the nominees, and the nominee with the most votes is evicted from the house.